ch-stark/quizmcoa/quiz.md

-Here is the MCOA Deep Dive Quiz formatted in Markdown.
-You can copy the text below directly into any Markdown editor (like Obsidian, GitHub, or VS Code).

 MCOA Deep Dive Quiz (50 Questions)

 Core Identity, Purpose, and Status

 1. What is the primary function of the MultiCluster Observability (MCO) component within RHACM?

 Answer: MCO allows users to gain insights and optimize RHACM managed clusters.